 Ever heard of micro-apartments?
 It’s just what it sounds like — an apartment on a micro scale, and they are growing in popularity.
 In many urban spaces, excess is out and minimalism is in.
 That is especially true in Boston.
 High real estate prices are certainly a big factor driving this trend, as high demand for living spaces close to the city is met with limited inventory and space.
 These sectioned off living units are a great option for individuals who prefer living on their own close to the city.
 Average rent prices in Boston can be high for 1 bedrooms and even many studio apartments near the city, but micro-apartments offer an affordable alternative for renters.

 Tiny houses move over.
 Micro-apartments are coming to Boston!

 If you’re in the market for Boston apartments, you know how difficult it can be to find an affordable place that’s also close to your job near the city.
 Micro-apartments provide the perfect solution.

 Micro-apartments in Boston fall under a new pilot program launched by the city.
 This program gives clearance for housing developers to create micro units within the city.
 The goal is once again to create affordable housing with improved furnishings and amenities for residents.
 Housing developers can fit more units into smaller areas and cater to a growing demographic who don’t require much space.
 For developers, it’s a great way to maximize profit per square foot as your able to create more sellable housing units within a building, so there’s plenty of incentives for investors to buy in.

-Prior to this pilot program, there were square footage minimums that were city-mandated.
-These were originally put in place to prevent landlord abuse and/or poor living conditions for residents, but new regulations prevent this from occurring.
+Prior to this pilot program, Boston had city-mandated square footage minimums .
+The city originally put these rules in place to prevent landlord abuse and/or poor living conditions for residents.
+Today, new regulations prevent this from occurring.
 This has allowed the city housing board to ease restrictions on size and give developers more freedom in their building designs.
 Now, micro-apartments can be built under these square-footages: